lababidi/lababidi.xyz/papayaking.md

 He closed the door and went back in. <br/>
 I felt I acted brash.
 I walked up to the window and snapped a photo and walked back to my tripod. <br/>
 He later came out to talk to me. <br/>
-I need a cold club soda because of the heat.
+I need a cold club soda.
 </p>
 <p>
 I packed up and remembered showing the young employee a Seinfeld clip: Kramer left the movies to fetch a Papaya King dog, a tiny reference that's easy to miss.